tianrendong/college-visit-planner/README.md

 * Have experience in design, attentive to details and user needs, can contribute to improving user interface and usability of the system
 * Pay attention to overall system design and code clarity
 * Willing to openly communicate about problems
+* Willing to devote time
 * Actively searching for better solutions

 Weakness:

-* Do not have a lot of prior software engineering experience and sometimes get frustrated by weird bugs
+* Do not have a lot of prior software engineering experience
 * Sleeping and working schedule may not be the most organized

 ### Tianren Dong